Helen Culver: Career

-Culver graduated from Randolph Academy in 1852.
 Following graduation, Culver moved west with her brother Robert, settling near their grandfather in DeKalb, Illinois.
 In 1853, she started a private school in Sycamore, Illinois in an abandoned schoolhouse, and she also taught at the Dow Academy.
-In 1854, Culver relocated to Chicago, and from 1854-1861 she served as teacher and principal in various Chicago schools.
+In 1854, Culver relocated to Chicago, and from 1854 to 1861 she served as teacher and principal in various Chicago schools.

 In this period, Culver developed her relationship with her cousin, Charles Jerold Hull, a real estate businessman.
 After Hull's wife, Melicent, died in 1860, Culver left public education to care for and teach Hull's son, Charles, and daughter, Fredrika.

 During the American Civil War, Culver served as a nurse under the United States Sanitary Commission.
 After the Battle of Stones River, Culver was stationed near Murfreesboro, Tennessee and was put in charge of a one-room, forty-bed hospital.
 After the war, Culver returned to Chicago and the Hull family.
+Charles Jnr died of cholera in 1866.

-From 1868 to 1889 Culver worked with her cousin, Charles Hull, in his real estate ventures in Chicago and around the country, including Atlanta and Jacksonville, Florida.
-When Hull died in 1889, Culver inherited the real estate business.
+From 1868 to 1889 Culver worked with Charles Hull in his real estate ventures in Chicago, at the same time teaching in a night school established by Hull for street-trade boys.
+Hull was in the temperance movement.
+He regarded ownership of property as part of good citizenship, and saw the sale of land to the poor as a public service.
+However, his business turned a good profit.
+He also bought real estate around the country, including Atlanta, Georgia, and Jacksonville, Florida.
+In 1869-70, Hull bought a large amount of land on the outskirts of Savannah, Georgia, and encouraged African Americans to buy land and build homes for themselves.
+Culver established and taught at an office night school in Savannah as well.

+In 1874 Hull's daughter Fredrika died, and he spent more time out of the Chicago.
+On July 1, 1875 Culver became one of the first two Illinois women to be appointed as a notary public.

+When Hull died in 1889, Culver inherited his entire estate.
+This included 224 lots in Chicago, and 1,155 lots of land in other states.
+Culver kept up his office, the sign reading "Miss Helen Culver, Successor to C. J. Hull, Real Estate".

+Interests and activities

+Culver was interested in science and human welfare, and was active in the women's suffrage movement.

 Philanthropy

+Hull House

+Culver owned Hull House and rented it to Jane Addams, before later giving the property to Addams along with hundreds of thousands of dollars of donations, contributing substantially to founding the comprehensive settlement house movement in the United States.
+Convinced that Charles Hull wanted his estate to be used for the public good, she named the property after him, and used other inherited wealth for other philanthropic good.
+Culver was on the board of Hull House until 1920, during that time serving as a vice-president for many years.